 The one place Purplebricks do perform well is that their customer support is available 24 hours a day.

 Overall then, when you compare Yopa Vs Purplebricks, it does seem to be Yopa who edge it.

 Sure, Purplebricks may have better brand recognition.
 They heavily advertise on TV and regularly feature in newspapers and other media outlets.
 However, Yopa aren’t exactly strangers with TV adverts that have featured celebrities such as athlete Mo Farah.

-If you prefer to avoid hidden fees or want a no sale, no fee arrangement, Yopa is the best choice for you.
+If you prefer a ‘no sale, no fee’ arrangement, Yopa is the best choice for you.

 If you want the best-known brand and 24-hour customer support, choose Purplebricks.

 When we sold our property in 2021, we were fairly sure that we wanted to use an online estate agent.
 That was mostly because we felt we could do a pretty good job of selling our home ourselves and we knew online estate agents accommodated more input from the homeowner than most high street ones.

 As a result, we considered both Yopa and Purplebricks and compared the two for our own needs.

 The biggest thing that put us off Purplebricks was the fact they didn’t offer a ‘no sale, no fee’ service and their upfront service was a little more expensive than Yopa too (this has since changed and they’re now both priced the same for their ‘upfront’ package).

 This might not be a problem for you if you’re confident you’ll sell.
 However, because our property had an unconventional layout that would restrict it’s appeal, we weren’t confident we could sell it for the price we wanted.
 So, we opted to play it safe and use a ‘pay on completion’ option.